My main interest is the study of copulatory traits and the selective forces that shape their

 Defending basic science

-Early last year my research was attacked by extreme right wing media after a story was published about how I got federal funding to study duck penises.
+In 2013, my research was attacked by extreme right wing media after a story was published about how I got federal funding to study duck penises.
 I have since started a campaign to support scientists who are similarly attacked, and to educate other scientists about how we can act to prevent these unfounded political attacks from being a viable strategy in the first place.
+I wrote an op-ed in Slate, and have written 2 papers about the importance of basic science defense.